alexakreizinger/styleguidetemplate/README.md

 Sourced from [here](https://github.com/vividh/liquify).
 For more information about using Liquify, consult the "How to use Liquify" section below.

+### `_templates`

+Various template files that explain how to create audience landing pages, audience rule pages, and YAML ruleset files.

 ### `_github/workflows/build-jekyll.yml`

 A custom GitHub Actions workflow that lets you deploy the GitHub Pages site as if you were running Jekyll locally.
 Crucial if I want to use non-approved plugins like Liquify.
 Some details: